The best men's suits are hard to come by, especially when you've got no experience buying suits in the first place!

 Your main options for the back of the jacket are no vent, the single vent, and the double vent.
 I would suggest the double vent every time.
 Why?
 Because they end up giving you the most flattering silhouette, especially while you're walking.
 The single vent tends to expose your backside when you put your hand in your pocket (although it's more commonly used and cheaper to manufacture) whereas jackets without vents are primarily the slim-fit kind made in Italy.

-Buying Your First Suit: Factor #3 – Fabric
+Buying Your First Suit: Step #3 – Fabric

 Is fabric that big of a deal?
 In terms of hierarchy, this one probably falls below fit and function.
 But that doesn't mean it's useless knowing the different types of suit fabric.